kowkunt-production/wp-news-tape-plugin/wp-news-tape-plugin-checklist.md

 ### **Phase 11: Error Handling & Debugging (Keeping the Ticker Alive)**
 - [ ] Wrap external HTTP requests in try-catch-like checks using `is_wp_error($response)`.
-- [ ] Use `WP_Error` for failed Tier 2 syndication pushes, returning a meaningful message to the admin via AJAX.
+- [ ] Use `WP_Error` for failed premium syndication pushes, returning a meaningful message to the admin via AJAX.
 - [ ] Log failed feed fetches or syndication errors using `error_log` (guarded by `WP_DEBUG`).
 - [ ] Graceful Degradation: If an external feed is empty or errors out, the ticker hides or displays a cached version instead of breaking.

 ### **Phase 12: Testing (Simulating Real-World Newsrooms)**
 - [ ] Test with various external feed formats (RSS, JSON via REST API).
-- [ ] Verify Tier 1 insertion into the ticker stream without page reload.
+- [ ] Verify free self-promotion insertion into the ticker stream without page reload.
-- [ ] Simulate Tier 2 push from one site to multiple others on a local network/multisite install.
+- [ ] Simulate premium syndication push from one site to multiple others on a local network/multisite install.
 - [ ] Test location, category, and keyword filter combinations exhaustively.
 - [ ] Performance test: 100+ ticker items, rapid AJAX refresh.
 - [ ] Test activation/deactivation/cron cleanup.